aksalcido/Chess-Game-AI/README.md

 # Chess-Chess-AI
-Console Version of Chess with Incorporation of AI
+Console Version of Chess with Incorporation of:
+  - Simple AI: relies on a source of entropy for moves
+  - Slightly Smarter AI: relies on the Minmax algorithm with Alpha-beta pruning

 # Instructions
   #### Players